Europe, Japan ready spacecraft for 7-year journey to Mercury

-An Ariane 5 rocket is scheduled to lift the BepiColombo spacecraft into orbit from French Guiana late Friday, after which it will begin its seven-year journey to the solar system's innermost planet.
+An Ariane 5 rocket is scheduled to lift the uncrewed spacecraft into orbit from French Guiana shortly before midnight, the start of a seven-year journey to the solar system's innermost planet.

-The European Space Agency says the 1.3 billion-euro ($1.5 billion) BepiColombo mission is one of the most challenging in its history.
-Mercury's extreme temperatures, the intense gravity pull of the Sun and blistering solar radiation make for hellish conditions.
+The European Space Agency says the 1.3 billion-euro ($1.5 billion) mission is one of the most challenging in its history.
+Mercury's extreme temperatures, the intense gravity pull of the sun and blistering solar radiation make for hellish conditions.

-Newly developed electrical ion thrusters will help nudge the spacecraft, which is named after Italian scientist Giuseppe 'Bepi' Colombo, into the right orbit.
+Newly developed electrical ion thrusters will help nudge the spacecraft, which was named after Italian scientist Giuseppe "Bepi" Colombo, into the right orbit.

 When it arrives, BepiColombo will release two probes — Bepi and Mio — that will independently investigate the surface and magnetic field of Mercury.
-The probes are equipped with special insulation to cope with temperatures varying from 430 degrees Celsius (806 Fahrenheit) on the side facing the Sun, and -180 degrees Celsius (-292 Fahrenheit) in Mercury's shadow.
+The probes are designed to cope with temperatures varying from 430 degrees Celsius (806 F) on the side facing the sun, and -180 degrees Celsius (-292 F) in Mercury's shadow.

 Scientists hope to build on the insights gained by NASA's Messenger probe, which ended its mission in 2015 after a four-year orbit of Mercury.
-The first spacecraft to visit Mercury was NASA's Mariner 10 that flew past the planet in the mid-1970s.
+The only other spacecraft to visit Mercury was NASA's Mariner 10 that flew past the planet in the mid-1970s.

 Mercury, which is only slightly larger than Earth's moon, has a massive iron core about which little is known.
 Researchers are also hoping to learn more about the formation of the solar system from the data gathered by the BepiColombo mission.